-The meeting, also known as ICANN57, is taking place in Hyderabad, India, from 3 – 9 November & has convened thousands of the intercontinental Internet community members (both on-site & remotely) to discuss & develop policies related to the Internet’s Domain Name System (DNS).
+The meeting, also known as ICANN57, is taking place in Hyderabad, India, from 3 – 9 November & has convened thousands of the worldwide Internet community members (both on-site & remotely) to discuss & develop policies related to the Internet’s Domain Name System (DNS).
 It is hosted by the Ministry of Electronics & Information Technology (MeitY), with support from the Government of Telangana.

-“India has supported the multistakeholder model of Internet governance & we are happy to note that the IANA stewardship transition has taken place.
+“India has supported the multistakeholder model of Internet governance and we are happy to note that the IANA stewardship transition has taken place.
 The Internet is a great equalizer & helps to connect all.
 It is now time to look ahead, to build the Internet of the future with the participation of all stakeholders,” said Prasad.

 To expand India’s participation in the multistakeholder model, ICANN will work with India’s stakeholders, including the Government of India, to develop a structured framework focusing on fostering the development of the DNS industry in India.
 The framework will concentrate on capacity building for India’s stakeholders, gearing them up for active participation in ICANN & the multistakeholder model of Internet governance.

-“With the IANA stewardship transition behind us, our top priority now is to focus on our revised mission and new bylaws, & working together with the empowered community.
+“With the IANA stewardship transition behind us, our top priority now is to focus on our revised mission & new bylaws, and working together with the empowered community.
 Expanding our outreach is key to our mission.
 In this context, we are keen to further deepen our ongoing engagement in India.
-As the second largest group of Internet users globally, we welcome India’s voice & participation,” said Göran Marby, ICANN President and CEO.
+As the second largest group of Internet users globally, we welcome India’s voice and participation,” said Göran Marby, ICANN President & CEO.